- In high income countries 75% of the salt we eat is hidden in processed food

 Monitoring the food supply: working with the food industry to reduce salt

-Monitoring the food supply by collecting information on food composition, energy, salt, fat, saturated fat and sugar, is valuable in informing policy approaches.
-The purpose of collecting data is to provide information to support governments, industry and communities to develop and enact strategies to curb food-related NCDs.
+Monitoring the food supply by routinely collecting information on food composition, including energy, salt, fat, saturated fat and sugar, is valuable in informing policy approaches.
+The purpose of collecting data is to provide information to support governments, industry and communities to develop and enact strategies to curb diet-related NCDs.

 In countries where the majority of salt consumed is from processed foods, this type of work is imperative to inform specific salt reduction strategies such as working with the food industry to reformulate foods to contain less salt.

 The George Institute Food Policy Division established the Global Food Monitoring Group – which brings together countries to support them to monitor the nutrition composition of foods.
 The online database, which collaborators in each country can upload data on, using an agreed protocol for data collection, enables the monitoring of processed foods around the world.

 The aim of monitoring the food supply is to identify where reformulation strategies would likely have the greatest impact and support an international approach to food companies, as well as company/manufacturer-specific monitoring.

 - Close monitoring of the food supply informs consultation with the food industry, fostering a working relationship to promote reformulation activities and tracking progress over time.

 - Identifying products high in salt enables us to alert consumers, and direct them towards healthier options

 - Media coverage enables us to raise awareness of the dangers of eating too much salt, and where hidden salt may be found.